SteamDatabase/FileDetectionRuleSets/README.md

 - AntiCheat
 - SDK

-Here's an example of some rules:
+Here's an example of some rule patterns:

 ```
 [Engine]